-You don’t have to pay for this protection to start.
-As long as unlisted drivers do not cause crashes in your car, this protection will be free.
+As long as unlisted drivers do not cause crashes in any of your cars, this protection will be free.

 If more unlisted driver crashes occur, the cost of this protection will continue to increase.

-What is the financial consequence if an unlisted driver causes a crash in my car?
+What is the financial penalty if an unlisted driver causes a crash in my car?

-If an unlisted driver causes a crash in your car, you could face a one-time financial consequence.
+If an unlisted driver causes a crash in your car, you could face a one-time financial penalty, called the Unlisted Driver Accident Premium.
 This will depend on a number of factors, such as where they are licensed and their driving experience and crash history.

-If there is no difference in the premium, there would be no financial consequence.
-However, you would still need to pay for Unlisted Driver Protection at your next renewal, if you want this protection.
+If there is no difference in the premium, there would be no penalty to pay.
+However, you will need to pay for Unlisted Driver Protection at your next renewal, if you want this protection.

 Here's an example

-The one-time financial consequence that Jennifer would have to pay would be:
+The one-time financial penalty that Jennifer would have to pay would be:

 15 x $100 = $1500

-If Jennifer wants to have Unlisted Driver Protection, she will need to pay for this protection at her next renewal.
+Now that Jennifer has had an unlisted driver crash her car, if she wants to have Unlisted Driver Protection, she will need to pay for this protection at her next renewal.

-The claim is covered in the event of an unlisted driver crash; the potential one-time financial consequence is separate.
+The claim is covered in the event of an unlisted driver crash, according to the coverages Jennifer has on her policy; the potential one-time financial penalty is separate.

 There will be exemptions for extraordinary situations, such as when an unlisted driver uses your car for a medical emergency.
 Mechanics and valets who may drive your car are covered by their own policy.